This post may contain affiliate links. Read my disclosure to learn more. Updated 9/18/16

 And I would always be considerably over budget each time.

 I thought meal planning was supposed to fix all my grocery dilemmas!
 I had to find the solution to this going-over-budget deal.
 So I decided to flip the process.
 My method:

-Instead of planning my meals first and setting my budget by that, I set my budget first and figured… Click To Tweet
+Instead of planning my meals first and setting my budget by that, I set my budget first and figured out what I could spend on each meal.
+Click To Tweet

 So this is how I solved my grocery budget quandary and how you can too with my auto-calculating budget chart.